Rhenium Mining

 rhenium

-Rhenium is one of the rarest elements in Earth's crust with a average concentration of 1 ppb; other sources quote the number of 0.5 ppb making it the 77th most abundant element in Earth's crust.
+Rhenium is one of the rarest elements in Earth's crust, with an average concentration of 1 ppb; other sources quote the number as 0.5 ppb, making it the 77th most abundant element in Earth's crust.
 Rhenium is most likely not found free in nature, but occurs in amounts up to 0.2% in the mineral molybdenite, the major marketable source, although single molybdenite samples with up to 1.88% have been found.
-Chile has the world's major rhenium reserves, part of the copper ore deposits, and was the leading producer as of 2005.
+Chile has the world's major rhenium reserves, which are part of the copper ore deposits, and was the leading producer as of 2005.

 rhenium